 On the hunt for the best vegan food in Pittsburgh?
-This guide is for you!
+So were we!

-Pittsburgh is already famous for its beautiful bridges, fierce football and skyscraping sandwiches (looking at you Primanti’s).
-But what about vegan restaurants??
-Most visitors– and sometimes even locals– don’t realize how many vegan and vegan-friendly restaurants in Pittsburgh there actually are.
+Pittsburgh is already famous for its beautiful bridges, fierce football and sky-scraping sandwiches (looking at you Primanti’s).
+But what about vegan restaurants?
+Most visitors– and sometimes even locals– don’t realize there are any vegan and vegan-friendly restaurants in Pittsburgh.

 Keep reading for a local’s guide to the best vegan restaurants in Pittsburgh and get ready to experience the best pierogies of your life.